wsurles/data_science_coursera/getting_and_cleaning_data/course_project/readme.md

 6. Create a second data set with the average of each variable (feature) for each activity and each subject.

 ## Cook Book
+For exact recipe to create data_tidy.txt see run_analysi.R provided in the repo

 ### Data Set used
 UCL Machine Learning Repository